A plain-language guide to Digital Dollar Dominance, the USD stablecoin-to-M2 benchmark for on-chain dollar penetration.

 The upgraded stablecoin from Sky (formerly MakerDAO).
 Unlike USDT and USDC, USDS is crypto-collateralised — generated by users depositing collateral into smart contracts rather than being issued by a centralised company.
 USDS replaced DAI as Sky's primary stablecoin in 2024.

 Supply movement is the observed change in stablecoin supply between snapshots.
-The Tape uses conservative language such as expanded, contracted, net movement, and snapshot delta.
+Daily Tape uses conservative language such as expanded, contracted, net movement, and snapshot delta.
 Event-level mint/burn language should only be used when transaction-level evidence supports it.
+See Supply Momentum for the live supply-pressure read built on top of this concept.

 The growing use and acceptance of stablecoins across financial markets, payments, and commerce.
 Stablecoin adoption can be measured by market cap, transaction volume, number of active wallets, or geographic reach.
-DDD measures adoption through the lens of USD stablecoin supply relative to U.S. M2 broad money.
+DDD measures one dimension of this — the scale of USD stablecoin supply relative to U.S. M2 broad money — not transaction volume, active wallets, or geographic reach.
+See Stablecoin Adoption Metrics for how Stable Tape frames the other dimensions.

 The increase in total stablecoin supply over time.
 Stablecoin supply has grown from a niche base in the late 2010s into a market measured in the hundreds of billions of dollars.
-Growth is driven by demand for digital dollar settlement, DeFi protocols, cross-border payments, and emerging market adoption.
+DDD tracks the scale of circulating USD stablecoin supply relative to U.S. M2; it does not identify the cause of growth by itself.
 The historical chart in Metrics visualises this growth.

 DDD is the public benchmark for on-chain dollar penetration: circulating USD stablecoin supply divided by U.S. M2 broad money.